kevgathuku/KadiFs/README.md

 #### Console

-- To run the project, run `dotnet run`
+- To run the project, run `dotnet run --project DriverApp`
 - For now the project is driven through the CLI, but a web interface is coming soon!

 Available commands roughly match the game actions.